-The increase in the item "Services - third parties" is basically attributable to the Turkish segment (Third Bridge Bosphorus and North Marmara Highway), which contributed to the production in the period, also through the greater development of the accessory activities connected with the main contract.
+The increase in the item "Services to third parties" is basically attributable to the Turkish area (Third Bridge on the Bosphorus and North Marmara Highway), which contributed to the production in the period, also through the greater development of the accessory activities connected with the main contract.

-The item "Other" comprises the revision of estimates of some liabilities recognised in previous financial statements, besides the valorisation of insurance compensation.
-The change stated in the item mainly refers to the European segment and is attributable to the recognition of insurance reimbursements and the adjustment of some cost estimates, already shown in previous years, in projects for which the operational phase has basically been completed.
+The item "Other" comprises the revision of estimates of some liabilities recognised in previous financial statements, besides the assessment of insurance compensation.
+The change stated in the item mainly refers to the European area and is attributable to the recognition of insurance reimbursements and the adjustment of some cost estimates, already shown in previous years, in operations for which the operational phase has basically been completed.

-3. Purchase costs: EUR 449,134 thousand (Euro 456,635 thousand)
+3 Purchase costs: EUR 449,134 thousand (Euro 456,635 thousand)

-Purchase costs for 2016, including the change in raw materials and consumables, totalled EUR 449,134 thousand, showing a decrease of EUR 7,501 thousand compared to the previous year.
+Purchase costs at 31 December 2016, including the change in raw materials and consumables, totalled EUR 449,134 thousand, showing a decrease of EUR 7,501 thousand compared to the previous year.